IIIF/api/source/event/2017/edinburgh.md

 ---

-The National Library of Scotland and the University of Edinburgh Library and University Collections, are co-hosting two IIIF events in Edinburgh on the 17th and 18th of March, 2017.
+The National Library of Scotland and the University of Edinburgh Library and University Collections, are co-hosting two IIIF events in Edinburgh on the 16th and 17th of March, 2017.

 ## IIIF Showcase: Improving Access to Image Collections